tldr-pages/tldr/pages/common/transmission-show.md

 `transmission-show --magnet {{path/to/file.torrent}}`

-- Query a torrent's trackers to get the current number of peers:
+- Query a torrent's trackers and print the current number of peers:

 `transmission-show --scrape {{path/to/file.torrent}}`